oscarmatallana/42-Piscine/README.md

 - algorithmic reasoning
 - structured problem decomposition

-The kind of puzzle that starts innocent… and quickly becomes addictive 😄
+The kind of puzzle that starts innocent and quickly becomes addictive.